lavague-ai/LaVague/docs/docs/contributing/contributing.md

 > Note, if you want to view the Gradio generated with `lavague [OPTIONS] launch` in-browser on your host machine, you'll need to use the generated `public URL`!

-## License
+??? info "License"

     Note that all contributions made to this project are subject to the project's [Apache 2.0 License](https://github.com/lavague-ai/LaVague/blob/main/LICENSE)